 There are numerous options for pedestrian and cycle routes in and around Callander.
 There is an immediate path adjacent to the western side of Churchfields site connecting the A81 to the pedestrian bridge which in turn provides easy access to school and nursery as well as South Church Street which is the direct route into town centre services and facilities.
 Bus stops are located along Main Street and Station Road car park.
 Transport Scotland and Stirling Council have confirmed that there is a limit in the capacity in the Main Street (A84) and Bridge Street (A81) junction.
-There are limitations with existing pedestrian and road bridges summarised below.
+A capacity assessment of this junction confirmed that a limitation on development would be appropriate prior to a new road bridge being required for development beyond approximately 120 homes, a 60-bed hotel, activity centre and start-up business units.
+There are additional limitations with existing pedestrian and road bridges summarised below.